What We Do

 Sonja specializes in somatic-focused therapy.
 This form of counseling is a body-centered therapy that considers the mind-body (psyche-soma) connection and uses both traditional psychotherapy approaches in conjunction with body-centered therapies for a holistic approach to self-knowledge and healing.
-Sonja integrates talk therapy with mind-body exercises and other body-centered techniques to help resolve inner personal and relational tension with others that negatively affect physical and emotional wellbeing.
-Her somatic-focused approach considers the differences of how physical and emotional experiences present themselves for each individual within the context of their unique situation.
-This can be a profoundly effective modality for couples who seek to deepen their connection and understanding of each other, for individuals who have completed years of talk therapy and are seeking next level growth, for individuals who have difficulty articulating their feelings, for those who find it difficult to discuss their wounding and trauma, for individuals who are seeking to be better understood in a world where they are seen as different, and for diverse individuals who are navigating the needs and expectations of more than one culture.
+Sonja integrates talk therapy with mind-body exercises to help resolve intra- and interpersonal tension that negatively affect physical and emotional well-being.
+Her somatic-focused approach considers the differences of how physical and emotional experiences present themselves within the context of an individual's unique situation.
+This can be a profoundly effective modality for individuals who have completed years of talk therapy and are seeking next level growth, for individuals who have difficulty articulating their feelings, for those who find it difficult to discuss their wounding and trauma, for diverse individuals who are navigating the needs and expectations of more than one culture, and couples who seek to deepen their connection and understanding of each other.

 Intersectionality is a term coined and developed by Kimberlé W. Crenshaw in her Critical Race Theory work.
-It describes the fact that we each have and are affected by the multiple aspects to our identities, whether we personally acknowledge those aspects or not.
+It describes how each person is affected by the multiple layers of our identities, whether we personally acknowledge those aspects or not.
 Each of us has a diverse identity that we embody both consciously and unconsciously.
 Intersectionality describes the “intersecting social identities and related systems of oppression, domination, or discrimination.
 It is the idea that multiple identities intersect to create a whole that is different from the components.”
-Our identities are comprised of aspects such as gender, race, class, ethnicity, nationality, sexuality, religion, age, ability/disability, as well as the roles in which we serve, and the ways that we each individually express.
+Our identities are comprised of aspects such as gender, race, class, ethnicity, nationality, sexuality, religion, age, ability/disability, as well as the roles in which we serve, and the ways that we individually express.
 One common mistake about intersectionality counseling is that it serves only those who are negatively impacted or marginalized by society.
-Even those who occupy positions of privilege benefit from the intersectional perspective.
-It is a fact that no one person has the ability to be truly objective, thus we are all affected by the biases of others and the intersections of those biases, the collective culture, and policies.
+Even those who occupy positions of privilege benefit from an intersectional perspective.

 Contact us for more information.